arfar/magic_finder/README.md

 ```

 ## TODO / FIXME / Potential FEATURES / Code improvements
+ * FIXME Remove the last of the lowercase stuff
+   - I don't think it's needed.
+ * IMPROVEMENTS Improve the deser to do something like: deser whole file as list of Values, then if can't deser an individual card, skip/remove it, then try add those that remain.
+Something like that.
+ * IMPROVEMENTS Find first set a card was printed.
  * FIXME Word correction doesn't work if multiple words are provided and 1 of the words is spelled correctly
    - for example, try searching "epser origins" and you'll get questions about how to spell "origins" (which is correct) first rather than the actually incorrect word.
  * FIXME When quitting out early from `rofi` (by using Ctrl+g for example), should quit the whole program early instead of showing more useless pages I probably don't want.